AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 Low-power mode (DeepSleep mode) transition procedure

-Figure 2.
 Example of RAM0 retention procedure for low-power mode

 Low-power mode (Hibernate mode) transition procedure

-Figure 3 shows how the backup memory data is backed up for Hibernate mode transition.
-In this method, when transitioning to Hibernate mode, the backup memory data of the RAM is transferred to the application flash.
-When the MCU enters Hibernate mode, the main program execution stops.
-If a Hibernate wakeup reset is generated, the MCU returns to Active mode, and the backup memory data is transferred to the RAM from the application flash.
+Figure 3 shows how the backup memory data is backed up for the Hibernate mode transition.
+In this method, when transitioning to the Hibernate mode, the backup memory data of the RAM is transferred to the application flash.
+When the MCU enters the Hibernate mode, the main program execution stops.
+If a Hibernate wakeup reset is generated, the MCU returns to the Active mode, and the backup memory data is transferred to the RAM from the application flash.
 The transfer of data from the RAM to the application flash and back are handled by the user software.

 RAM retention procedure in reset